tide-foundation/Tide-h4x2/README.md

 This [h4x2](http://h4x2.tide.org) is part two of the original [h4x experiment](https://github.com/tide-foundation/Tide-h4x-for-Privacy) which is a showcase of the new Tide Protocol's authentication technology and true to its original purpose of inviting the community to learn, contribute and engage with the development of the Tide protocol.

 ## Challenge Mechanics
 The concept is simple.
-A secret code is hidden…
+A secret code is hidden and can be unlock when the correct password is provided.
+The password is obfuscated and broken into two parts using Tide's [PRISM](https://github.com/tide-foundation/Tide-h4x2/blob/main/diagrams/svg/H4x2_prism.svg) technology.
+There are two nodes that holds a fragment of each shard.
+One note will be completely open so it will provide the correct shard each time and the other node will be secured.
+The user flow can be found below or the full technical diagram can be found [here](https://github.com/tide-foundation/Tide-h4x2/blob/main/diagrams/svg/H4x2_Challenge.svg).

 ## User Flow Diagram
 ![alt text](https://github.com/tide-foundation/Tide-h4x2/blob/main/diagrams/svg/H4x2_userflow.svg "Flow Diagram")